Quick Take

 Scissor-tailed flycatchers are insectivores.
 However, they will occasionally eat fruit, especially during the winter season.

-This species is able to hunt for insects in a variety of ways, choosing to pursue prey either on the ground or up to thirty feet in the air.
-They will either pluck insects from the ground and vegetation or they will catch them mid-flight.
-Small prey will be consumed immediately before returning to the scissor-tailed flycatcher’s chosen perch; large prey may be beaten against the perch before consumption.
+This species can hunt for insects in a variety of ways, choosing to pursue prey either on the ground or up to thirty feet in the air.
+They will either pluck insects from the ground and vegetation, or they will catch them mid-flight.
+Small prey will be consumed immediately, before the bird returns to its chosen perch; large prey may be beaten against the perch before consumption.

 What Do Scissor-tailed Flycatchers Eat?